-In one test-tube study, hibiscus extract impaired cell growth and reduced the invasiveness of mouth and plasma cell cancers (15).
+In one test-tube study, hibiscus extract impaired cell growth and reduced the invasiveness of mouth and plasma cell cancers (

 Another test-tube study reported that hibiscus leaf extract prevented human prostate cancer cells from spreading (

 Another test-tube study showed that the extract fought eight strains of bacteria and was as effective as some medications used to treat bacterial infections (

 However, no human studies have looked at the antibacterial effects of hibiscus tea, so it is still unclear how these results may translate to humans.

+Hibiscus tea can be consumed hot or cold and has a tart taste similar to that of cranberries.
 For this reason, it is often sweetened with honey or flavored with a squeeze of lime juice to balance the tartness.

 You can purchase dried hibiscus at your local health food store or online.
 Hibiscus tea is also available in premade tea bags, which you can simply steep in hot water, remove, and enjoy.